Limbs of woman, ‘paramour’ chopped off for ‘honour’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BAHAWALPUR: A man chopped off limbs of wife and her alleged paramour for ‘honour’, leaving them critically injured and fled the crime scene here on Sunday.
-Police said the gruesome incident took place in Kot Dadu Ghalu area of Bahawalpur, where a person attacked his wife and her paramour with an axe.
+BAHAWALPUR: A man chopped off limbs of wife and her alleged paramour for ‘honour’ leaving them critically injured and fled the crime scene here Sunday.
+Police said the gruesome incident took place in Kot Dadu Ghalu area of Bahawalpur, where a person aattacked his wife and her paramour with axe.
 The injured were rushed to a hospital, where they were stated to be in critical condition.
-The police, after registering a case against the culpritk, started raids for arresting him.
+The police after registering a case against the culprit started raids for arresting him.

-BAHAWALPUR: A man chopped off limbs of wife and her alleged paramour for ‘honour’, leaving them critically injured and fled the crime scene here on Sunday.
-Police said the gruesome incident took place in Kot Dadu Ghalu area of Bahawalpur, where a person attacked his wife and her paramour with an axe.
+BAHAWALPUR: A man chopped off limbs of wife and her alleged paramour for ‘honour’ leaving them critically injured and fled the crime scene here Sunday.
+Police said the gruesome incident took place in Kot Dadu Ghalu area of Bahawalpur, where a person aattacked his wife and her paramour with axe.
 The injured were rushed to a hospital, where they were stated to be in critical condition.
-The police, after registering a case against the culpritk, started raids for arresting him.
+The police after registering a case against the culprit started raids for arresting him.

 Comments